G-string: History

 The American burlesque entertainer Gypsy Rose Lee is popularly associated with the G-string.
 Her striptease performances often included the wearing of a G-string; in a memoir written by her son Erik Lee Preminger she is described as gluing on a black lace G-string with spirit gum in preparation for a performance.

 By the late 1980s G-strings had become widely available in the Western world, and they became increasingly popular during the 1990s.
-In 1994 a men's G-string was the best selling design of HOM, a luxury men's underwear brand owned by Triumph International.
+Men's G-strings had developed from garments worn by physical culture and bodybuilding models, and in 1994 a men's G-string was the best selling design of HOM, a luxury men's underwear brand owned by Triumph International.
+Other underwear brands, such as Sloggi and Jockey International, also introduced men's G-strings.
 In Africa the G-string has become a fashionable item of clothing for young women, and they are often visible above the back of low-rise jeans as a whale tail.
+As lingerie they are sometimes worn with a babydoll.

-In modern strip clubs the strippers often wear G-strings and the customers often give them tips by placing banknotes in their G-strings.
+In modern strip clubs, the strippers often wear G-strings and the customers often give them tips by placing banknotes in their G-strings.
 The wearing of G-strings in strip clubs is required in some jurisdictions under laws that prohibit public nudity.
 Some regulations cover the design of G-string allowed.
 These regulations have in many cases been determined by liquor boards and can differ significantly over a short distance.
+The constitutional legality of such regulations has been upheld in two cases by the US Supreme Court, when it had to rule on whether First Amendment rights were being infringed.

 Disposable G-strings are sometimes worn for modesty when spray tan is being applied at a beauty salon.